 School phones are for business use only.
 When emergencies arise, students may request permission to use the phone located at the attendance desk.
 Personal requests are not defined as an emergency.

 Parents needing to contact their son/daughter during school hours may call the school and leave a message.
 Messages will be given to the student during instructional breaks.
 Discretion will be used to determine if the student should be contacted immediately.
-Student cell phones should be off during the school day.
+Student cell phones will not be allowed during the instructional day.
+Student cell phones may be confiscated if students are using the cell phone without prior permission from a staff member.